Nimish-4/Speech-to-speech-using-pre-trained-models/README.md

 # How to run

 Install the dependencies in requirements.txt.
-Use your own HuggingFace API token (inside the inference_api.py file) in a .env file.
+Use your own HuggingFace API token (inside the inference_api.py file) in a .env file or directly paste the HuggingFace token.